beardenx/PortWhisper/README.md

-# FastPortScan
+# PortWhisper V2

-FastPortScan is a simple and efficient Bash-based port scanner that uses `masscan` for quick detection of open ports and `curl` as a fallback for HTTP/HTTPS services.
+PortWhisper V2 is a simple and efficient Bash-based port scanner that uses `masscan` for quick detection of open ports and `curl` as a fallback for HTTP/HTTPS services.

 This tool is intended for network administrators, security analysts, or anyone needing a lightweight port scanning utility that handles multiple domains in parallel and provides real-time output.